nagi-desuuu/ZenithClicker/readme.md

 ### Asceticism (`rNH`)

-- The keyboard is disabled if (r)AS is not enabled.
-- The RESET/SPIN button is removed.
 - The **next queue** is removed.
 If (r)DP is enabled, it will show only one next quest.
-- Quest **colours** are faded.
 - Cards are **not deselected** after committing.

 ### Loaded Dice (`rMS`)